How to Apply

 Alternatively, if you have withdrawn in error or cannot withdraw on-line, you must contact Recruitment Services immediately

-Unsuccessful applicants will be notified verbally or in writing of the outcome of the selection process once it is finalised.
+Unsuccessful applicants will be notified via their nominated email address once the selection process is finalised.

 Permanent vacancies advertised in the Gazette are open to all Australian citizens or permanent residents of Australia except where a position has been restricted at the discretion of the Chief Executive.
 These positions will be flagged with a # symbol in the ACT Public Service Gazette and will be noted as restricted vacancies in any other advertising.